kevinzhuang01/srp_2025/_profiles/jayanaestacio.md

   Analytics TCSS 558: Applied Distributed Computing TCSS 598: Research Seminar TCSS
   700: Thesis Research TCSS 588: Bioinformatics'
 research_experience: "(see resume)"
-academic_interests: "My past research has focused on generative AI in medical imaging, where I explored multimodal models for diagnostic support of sepsis and clinical question answering using datasets such as MIMIC-CXR.
-Building on this work, my current masterâ\x80\x99s thesis centers on developing AI methods for pelvic ultrasound analysis to support early detection of infertility-related conditions, with a particular focus on pelvic adhesions"
+academic_interests: My past research has focused on generative AI in medical imaging, where I explored multimodal models for diagnostic support of sepsis and clinical question answering using datasets such as MIMIC-CXR.
+Building on this work, my current master’s thesis centers on developing AI methods for pelvic ultrasound analysis to support early detection of infertility-related conditions, with a particular focus on pelvic adhesions
 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Basic Medicine; Computer Science; Condensed Matter Physics; Health Sciences; Other Medical Sciences